albertodonato/blog/content/posts/asyncio-testing.rst

 .. code-block:: python

+  # asyncio
   def test_async_call(self):
       loop = asyncio.get_event_loop()
       result = loop.run_until_complete(call_under_test())
       self.assertEqual(result, 19)

-That's fine if you're testing a single call, but it gets cumbersome when you have multiple calls, possibly with depending on the result of the previous one.
+That's fine if you're testing a single call, but it gets cumbersome when you have multiple calls, possibly with depending on the result of the previous one, or when an asynchronous function calls others.
+In this case there might not be a single ``Future`` to wait for, and tests can easily become intricated.

 Luckily, it wasn't to hard to implement a test behavior like the one provided by Twisted with asyncio, so I created a `LoopTestCase